slinkp/practical-deep-learning-fastai/README.md

 So I tried `pip install fastbook` (which includes fastai) - apparently this reinstalls different versions of pytorch et al.

-Why am I using pip?
+**Why am I using pip and not conda, anaconda, mamba, or your favorite package management**?

-Because that's what's used in all the example jupyter notebooks for this course on Kaggle and Colab, and it works there.
-I'm comfortable with Pip and didn't feel a need to go on a tangent into trying different Python installers and getting up to speed on mamba vs conda et al.
+Two reasons: Because that's what's used in all the example jupyter notebooks for this course on Kaggle and Colab, and it works there.
+And, I'm already comfortable with Pip and didn't feel a need to go on a tangent into trying different Python installers and getting up to speed on mamba vs conda et al.

 Good news - Pip seems to have worked!
+There's some warnings, but they didn't seem to cause issues.

 ```console